Let everything that has breath praise the LORD.

 Breathing is something almost everyone takes for granted.
 It’s the first thing we do when we are born and the last thing we do when we die.
 We do it even when we are sleeping or when we aren’t thinking about it.
 It’s an automatic blessing that we receive all the time.
 So it’s no wonder that people take little notice of it and underestimate the gift that it really is.

 The ability to breathe is our chance at another day.
 It is literally the gift of life.
 When God brought Adam to life, He breathed into his nostrils (Genesis 2:7).
 Breathing is life.
 However, the Jewish sages point out that breathing is connected not only to the physical act of living, but also to our spiritual vitality.
-In Hebrew, the word for “breath,” neshima, is almost the same as the word for “soul,” neshama.
+In Hebrew, the word for “breath,” neshima, as we see in Psalm 150:6, is almost the same as the word for “soul,” neshama.
 This is because when we breathe, we connect with our soul.

 Try it.
 Breathe deeply and slowly.
 You will immediately notice what doctors and mental health professionals have been telling us for years.
 Breathing deeply calms us and quiets the mind while putting us in touch with our innermost thoughts and feelings.
 We are better focused and more centered when we take the time to breathe deeply.
 We literally breathe in God’s life force, and the more we breathe in, the better our living will be.